 Here’s a checklist.
 Strong, independent, ethical journalism offers stories in which all of the following are consistently true:

 We are aware that VIN News has an unusual policy of requiring after-the-fact quote approval, which gives anyone it interviews the ability to have whatever they are about to be quoted on submitted to them for approval before a story is published.
-To those who may have been misquoted or have had a quote taken out of context, that may seem reasonable.
+To those who may have been misquoted or have had a quote taken out of context, which may seem reasonable.
 But any professional journalist will tell you that this undermines good reporting by giving people a chance to rethink something they might have said in a fit of candor.
 (Remember the old Washington rule: a gaffe in Washington is when someone tells the truth!).
 Or in a situation in which, let’s say, a company has been hit with a product recall, it may allow the multiple people involved to “get their stories straight” or to have the PR people craft a good dodge.
 At a minimum, it produces spin and corporate-speak instead of spontaneity, or it delays stories while subjects ponder whether to approve a quote or how to recraft it.
-Yes, it’s a complicated issue, and in some cases, some reporters have to agree to quote approval as a condition of getting an interview.
-But most reputable news organizations – The Times, Washington Post, Economist, Wall Street Journal, The New Yorker — absolutely forbid it, as does TCR (and, yes, we proudly publish our policies, including the policy about after-the-fact quote approval).

 Note: For those who want a better understanding–at least from the perspective of the journalism profession–of after-the-fact quote approval, the best primer on this topic is The Times’s former executive editor Jill Abramson’s staff memo issued in September 2012.